Geodesic dynamics and multi-inclination images of a non-minimally coupled black hole with a thin accretion disk: Introduction

-The imaging features of the black hole are influenced not only by the background spacetime geometry but also significantly by the accretion material surrounding it, particularly the luminous accretion flow \cite{Chen:2022scf}.
+The optical appearances of black holes provide a valuable window into exploring their background spacetime \cite{Luminet:1979nyg,Falcke:1999pj,Tsukamoto:2014tja,Cunha:2015yba,Tsukamoto:2017fxq,Cunha:2018acu,Perlick:2021aok,Chen:2022scf}.
+However, the imaging features of the black hole are influenced not only by the background spacetime geometry but also significantly by the accretion material surrounding it, particularly the luminous accretion flow \cite{Gralla:2019xty}.
 As expected, to accurately describing the characteristics of the black hole's image requires sophisticated numerical computations, specifically, general relativistic magnetohydrodynamic (GRMHD) simulations, due to the complex physical environment near the event horizon of a black hole \cite{EventHorizonTelescope:2019pcy,Pugliese:2020syx}.
 However, simplified accretion models are often sufficient for capturing the primary features of a black hole image \cite{Abramowicz:2011xu} and numerous studies have investigated the image characteristics of black holes with simplified accretion disks within various theoretical frameworks, see \cite{Dokuchaev:2019pcx,Narayan:2019imo,Zeng:2020dco,Saurabh:2020zqg,Qin:2020xzu,Eichhorn:2021iwq,He:2021htq,Li:2021riw,Liu:2021yev,Hou:2022eev,Wang:2023vcv,Meng:2023htc,Zeng:2023fqy,Hu:2023pyd,Wang:2023fge,DeMartino:2023ovj,Sui:2023tje,Gao:2023mjb,Heydari-Fard:2023kgf,Meng:2024puu,Donmez:2024lfi,Zare:2024dtf,Wang:2024lte,Guo:2024mij,Yang:2024nin,Meng:2025ivb,Lim:2025cne} and references therein.
 Our aim here is to investigate the optical appearances of the regular black hole illuminated by a thin accretion disk in the non-minimally coupled EYM theory, as relevant studies remain notably scarce to date.
 To this end, we shall construct a dynamical thin accretion disk extending to the event horizon of the black hole as the light source.
 Specifically, we consider a simple, thin, Keplerian accretion disk composed of free, electrically neutral plasma, where the motion of the particle follows circular orbits outside the inner stable circular orbit (ISCO), while inside the ISCO, the accretion flow can quickly plunge into the black hole.